CiscoCloud/vaquero-docs/docs/current/getting-started.md

 ### virtual env layout

 #### vagrant VM table
 There are `*`'s in the third space because VMs can be on the 10.10.10.0/24 or the 10.10.11.0/24 network.
-If no http relay is in effect all machines will be on the 10.10.10.0/24 network, if relay is active, vaquero services will be moved to 10.10.11.0/24 while booting hosts will be on 10.10.10.10/24
+If no dhcp relay is in effect all machines will be on the 10.10.10.0/24 network, if dhcp relay is active, vaquero services will be moved to 10.10.11.0/24 while booting hosts will be on 10.10.10.10/24

 | Vagrant VM     | IP Address               |